COGAN-SOFTWARE/HLWA/README.md

-# HLWR
+# HLWA
 ---
 ### About

-> HLWR stands for High-Level Windows Registry and is an API developed for C++ developers to quickly build code to access the windows registry for projects.
+> HLWA stands for High-Level Windows Abstraction and is an API developed for C++ developers to quickly build code to access the windows API for projects.

+> HLWA was renamed from HLWR because now it's an abstraction API I can put more things then just the registry into.

 ---
 ### How To Compile

-> **Note**: If you want to user the compiled static library, output build location is <root>/bin/HLWR/<buildcfg>-<system>-<architecture>/HLWR.lib.
+> **Note**: If you want to user the compiled static library, output build location is <root>/bin/HLWA/<buildcfg>-<system>-<architecture>/HLWA.lib.

 ##### Visual Studio (+ premake5)